volta-cli/rfcs/text/0000-volta-updates.md

 # Motivation
 [motivation]: #motivation

 We are constantly working to improve Volta, so we should make sure that those updates are made available to our users, especially those who don't keep a close eye on our releases.
 That way users are always able to take advantage of new functionality and improvements.
+We also want to support managed environments such as a corporate networks where updates can be automatically pushed onto users' machines.

 # Pedagogy
 [pedagogy]: #pedagogy

 The goal for this feature is to not require any education for typical users.
 The updates will be checked and made available through notifications or automatically applied, requiring nothing new from the user.

-For Enterprise / Advanced users that want their updates to be sourced from a private repository, we will need to provide documentation on how to direct the updater to use a non-public source, as well as how to alter any messaging so that the update notifications remain accurate for those users.
-This will likely need to take place in a config file within the `~/.volta` directory.
+For Enterprise / Advanced users that want to directly manage their updates, we will need to provide documentation of which Volta files need to be provided with a given update.
+We also need to provide the ability to disable any update notification / automatic updates, so that the updates can be managed.
+We also will need to document the new command that will be available to allow users to bootstrap their local environment from a globally managed Volta install.

 # Details
 [details]: #details

-There are multiple approaches to updates, each building incrementally on the previous ones.
+There are two distinct use-cases that need to be considered: Individual users and Enterprise users.
+For individual users, there are multiple approaches to updates, each building incrementally on the previous ones.
 This will allow us to implement straightforward approaches first, and then roll out more advanced update techniques later.

 ## Notifications